shalvah/burns/README.md

 ````

 ### Stopping Propagation
 Burns calls your event listeners in the specified order.
-This means that, in the code snippet below, dispatching the 'event' event will call the appropriate method in SendWelcomeEmail first, followed by the method in CongratulateReferrer:
+This means that, in the code snippet below, dispatching the `userSignUp` event will call the handler in `SendWelcomeEmail` first, followed by the handler in `CongratulateReferrer`:

 ```js
 burns.register({